Uudet kymmenen käskyä

 Uudet kymmenen käskyä is the second album by Finnish thrash metal band Stam1na.
-It was released on 10 May 2006, and reached No. 3 on the Finnish albums chart.
-On 10 March 2007, the album was chosen as the Metal Album of 2006 at the Emma Awards, arranged by the Finnish recording industry.
+It was released on 10 May 2006 and reached No. 3 on the Finnish albums chart.
+In March 2007, the album was chosen as the Metal Album of 2006 at the Emma Awards, arranged by the Finnish recording industry.

-The single, "Likainen parketti", went to No. 1 on the Finnish singles chart.
+The single "Likainen parketti" went to No. 1 on the Finnish singles chart.
 Another song, Edessäni, was released as an Internet-only digi-single.